 With the consent of the Supervisor, we can change any fees without notice.
 If we make a change, you (or a fund as the case may be) will need to pay the new fees.
-We may also alter the minimum investment and withdrawal amounts, or any notice periods, and introduce buy/sell prices.
+We may also alter the minimum investment and withdrawal amounts, or any notice periods, and introduce transaction costs.
 We can also close or wind up a fund.

-Making changes to the trust deed and SIPO
+Making changes to the Trust Deed and SIPO

-We and the Supervisor may amend the provisions of the trust deed (including any establishment deed).
-Any such changes can be made under certain circumstances outlined in the trust deed.
-The Supervisor must be satisfied, and must certify, that the amendment does not have a material adverse effect on investors (unless affected investors approve the amendment by special resolution).
+We and the Supervisor may amend the provisions of the Trust Deed (including any Establishment Deed).
+Any such changes can be made under certain circumstances outlined in the Trust Deed.
+The Supervisor must:

+- (a) be satisfied, and must certify, that the amendment does not have a material adverse effect on investors (unless affected investors approve the amendment by special resolution); and - (b) certify, or obtain a certificate from a solicitor, that the Trust Deed as amended will comply with the content requirements set out in sections 135 to 137 of the FMCA.